joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

 My passion is to combine applied mathematics and computer science in engineering and data science applications.
 I excel in environments with ample learning opportunities.
 Currently, I am lucky enough to build on all of these things in my PhD.

 <b>Highlights</b>
-- BSc and MSc in Applied Mathematics from The Delft University of Technology (cum laude)
+* BSc and MSc in Applied Mathematics from The Delft University of Technology (cum laude)
-- Currently working towards a PhD at The University of Melbourne, applying machine learning and complex networks to porous media
+* Currently working towards a PhD at The University of Melbourne, applying machine learning and complex networks to porous media
-- Research internships at Schlumberger, IBM and for a small energy consultant (Alboran)
+* Research internships at Schlumberger, IBM and for a small energy consultant (Alboran)
-- Data science jobs for a Dutch railway company (Keyrail) and as a freelancer in Melbourne
+* Data science jobs for a Dutch railway company (Keyrail) and as a freelancer in Melbourne
-- Founder and organiser of the <a href="http://www.datasciencemelbourne.com/datathon">Melbourne Datathon</a> (150 participants!)
+* Founder and organiser of the <a href="http://www.datasciencemelbourne.com/datathon">Melbourne Datathon</a> (150 participants!)

 <b>I can talk for hours about</b>
-- Machine learning.
+- Data science and machine learning.
 I read everything on <a href="https://www.reddit.com/r/machinelearning">r/machinelearning </a>
-- My MSc research, which got published in the <a href="http://dx.doi.org/10.1016/j.jcp.2015.10.016">Journal of Computational Physics</a>, the <a href="http://dx.doi.org/10.3997/2214-4609.20141773">ECMOR XIV conference</a>, several workshops and <a href="http://repository.tudelft.nl/view/ir/uuid:47cbb291-6b1e-4572-b384-f79a8cf7e535/">my thesis</a>
+- My MSc research on numerical linear solvers and preconditioning, which got published in the <a href="http://dx.doi.org/10.1016/j.jcp.2015.10.016">Journal of Computational Physics</a>, the <a href="http://dx.doi.org/10.3997/2214-4609.20141773">ECMOR XIV conference</a>, several workshops and <a href="http://repository.tudelft.nl/view/ir/uuid:47cbb291-6b1e-4572-b384-f79a8cf7e535/">my thesis</a>
 - My PhD research,

 Click a skill to read more about my experience, or